octohost/www/public/octo-cli.md

   octo config:export                       Get all config variables for all containers. octo config:proxy                        Update the proxy configuration from Consul data.

+  octo domains:set {container} {domains}   Put list of comma separated domains into Consul for a {container}
+  octo domains:get {container}             Get list of domains from Consul for a {container}

-  octo service:set {container} {port}      Add service to Consul. octo service:rm {container-port}         Remove a service from Consul. octo service:tags {container}            Get service tags from CONSUL_TAGS ENV in a container. octo services                            List all services that the local Consul agent knows about. octo services:catalog                    List all services that the Consul cluster knows about.
+  octo service:set {container} {port}      Add service to Consul. octo service:rm {container} {port}       Remove a service from Consul. octo service:tags {container}            Get service tags from CONSUL_TAGS ENV in a container.

+  octo services                            List all services that the local Consul agent knows about. octo services:catalog                    List all services that the Consul cluster knows about. octo services:clear                      Remove all services from Consul. octo services:register                   Register all running containers with Consul.

   octo logspout {pull|start|stop}          Pull/start/stop progrium/logspout image.